saint-lascivious/unbound-config/README.md

     -b                      Backup the current Unbound configuration to a backup                  .tar.gz archive located within
     --backup-config         /etc/unbound/unbound.conf.d-backup

+                            Takes an optional parameter to be normalised and used as the backup ID, strings containing spaces must be quoted, e.g. "my unbound backup"

-                            The backup ID naming convention is YYYYMMDDHHMM
+                            The default backup ID naming scheme is:

-    -c                      Make a backup of the Unbound configuration directory config                  /etc/unbound/unbound.conf.d
-    --config-recommended    Remove the current Unbound configuration, and install unbound-config base config and additional
+                            YYYYMMDDHHMM

-                            recommended config fragments
+    -c                      Install recommended unbound-config config

-                            Requires libevent-dev to be installed
+    config                  fragments:
+    --config-recommended    Base (Required) Buffers, Caches, Hardening,
+                            Libevent, Multithreading, Prefetch, Private
+                            Address Ranges, Verbosity

-    -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to /tmp
+    -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to $tmp
+    --download-binaries
-    --download-binaries     Takes the optional parameter --force to remove an existing binary package before downloading a new one
+                            Takes the optional parameter --force to remove an existing binary package before downloading a new one

-    -D                      Delete all Unbound configuration backups that delete                  unbound-config --backup has made
+    -D                      Delete any Unbound configuration backups that delete                  unbound-config --backup has made
     --delete-backups

-    -h                      Displays this help dialogue
+    -h                      Display this help dialogue
     help
     --help

     -i                      Install unbound-config unbound binaries:
     unbound                 unbound, unbound-anchor, unbound-checkconf,
-    --install-unbound       unbound-control, unbound-control-setup, unbound-host
+    --install-unbound       unbound-control, unbound-control-setup,
+                            unbound-host

+                            Takes the optional parameter --unbound-only to
+                            install only the unbound binary

     -I                      Download and install the unbound-config script to script                  local storage, or update an existing locally --install-script        installed copy

     -l                      List possible backup IDs found in list                    /etc/unbound/unbound.conf.d-backup
+    --list-backups
-    --list-backups          Useful for getting backup IDs for --restore-backup
+                            Useful for getting backup IDs for --restore-backup

     -r                      Remove the current Unbound configuration
     remove
-    --remove-config
+    --remove-config         A backup is required before removing any existing configuration, prompts for backup if none exist

     -R ID                   Restore a backup of your Unbound configuration to restore ID              the Unbound configuration directory
+    --restore-backup ID
-    --restore-backup ID     Use --list-backups to list possible backup IDs
+                            Use --list-backups to list possible backup IDs

-    -u                      Uninstall unbound-config unbound binaries
+    -u                      Uninstall any unbound binaries unbound-config may uninstall               have installed
-    uninstall
     --uninstall-binaries

     -v                      Displays the unbound-config version
-    version                 Current unbound-config version v1.0
+    version                 Current unbound-config version v1.1
     --version
 ```